ElectricRCAircraftGuy/RealtekWiFiAdapterSoftware/README.md

 - If you are using Linux and need a Wifi adapter which is _plug-and-play_ and requires NO driver installation, _and_ are okay with it being a bit slower than the BrosTrend one above, then buy a [Panda Wifi adapter like this one](https://amzn.to/2Q0JnZd) instead.

 My Wifi Repositories:
-1. [BrosTrendWifiAdapterSoftware](https://github.com/ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware) [this repo] - (BEST WIFI ADAPTER FOR LINUX, HANDS-DOWN!)
+1. [BrosTrendWifiAdapterSoftware](https://github.com/ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware) - (BEST WIFI ADAPTER FOR LINUX, HANDS-DOWN!)
 1. [AlfaWiFiAdapterSoftware](https://github.com/ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware)
 1. [RealtekWiFiAdapterSoftware](https://github.com/ElectricRCAircraftGuy/RealtekWiFiAdapterSoftware)